-This fellowship will develop tools to help scientists and doctors make good use of sensitive health data, while minimising the risk of an individual or their health status becoming known.
-I will focus on the integration of DataSHIELD with two increasingly important areas of health data use: 1) information from medical text; 2) visual display of data, particularly in augmented reality (AR) or virtual reality (VR).
+My fellowship continues to investigate and develop tools to help scientists and doctors make good use of sensitive health data, while minimising the risk of an individual or their health status becoming known.
+I focus on the integration of DataSHIELD with two increasingly important areas of health data use: 1) information from medical text; 2) visual display of data, particularly in augmented reality (AR) or virtual reality (VR).

 Continued work in the Data 2 Knowledge Group following the move to Newcastle University.

-I am currently the lead on DataSHIELD developing new software to facilitate the secure analysis of biomedical data.
+I led DataSHIELD developing new software to facilitate the secure analysis of biomedical data.
 I was PI on the AMASED project exploring text analysis capability in DataSHIELD, and Co-I on the Papers Metadata Augmentation project within CLOSER.

 I was the University of Leicester project scientist for the National Space Academy, a collaborative initiative set up by the Universities of Leicester and Nottingham and the National Space Centre, Leicester.
 The Space Academy develops and delivers G.C.S.E and A Level revision-focussed masterclasses in the sciences using space science as the context for teaching and inspiration.
 In 2012, this educational programme was nationalised across England, supported by the UK Space Agency, ESA, STFC and a consortium of space industry.
 It aims to encourage young people into a career in the space sector.
 My responsibilities included developing/delivering masterclasses and teacher CPD drawing on the wonderment of environmental and planetary sciences.
 I also worked with project stakeholders at space careers events.